divamtech/open-job-hiring-platform/README.md

 ### this product flow should be

-1. show all job openings
+1. Show all job openings
 2. Detail of Jobs with hiring process steps details
 3. Apply for the job with your contact details and CV, cover latter, portfolio and job title for which you are apply for.
 According to selected job you have the immediately test of aptitude, reasoning and technical exam: passing 50%, no negative marking;
 4. if passed on previous step you will get assignment immediately to submit within 7 days